-42.2 Presumption of Resignation/Abandonment
+42.2 Presumption of Resignation/Abandonment.

-A. An employee who fails to appear for work and report absence to the supervisor, in accordance with departmental policy, on three (3) consecutive scheduled workdays, shall be deemed to have resigned.
+- A. An employee who fails to appear for work and report absence to the supervisor, in accordance with departmental policy, on three (3) consecutive scheduled workdays, shall be deemed to have resigned.
 Notice of separation will be sent to the employee's last known address on record with the UW Payroll Office via certified mail after the third (3rd) consecutive day of absence.
-Prior to sending the notice, the Employer will attempt to contact the employee through current home telephone and emergency contact numbers on record in Employee Self-Service and departmental records.

-- B. Within fourteen (14) calendar days of mailing the separation notice and upon proof that the failure to report absent could not reasonably have been avoided, an employee may submit to the supervisor a written petition for reinstatement.
+Prior to sending the notice, the Employer will attempt to contact the employee through current home telephone and emergency contact numbers on record in Employee Self-Service and departmental records. - B. Within fourteen (14) calendar days of mailing the separation notice and upon proof that the failure to report absent could not reasonably have been avoided, an employee may submit to the supervisor a written petition for reinstatement.
 The Employer's decision to not reinstate may be grieved according to the grievance procedure in Article 5. - 42.3 Separated employees have the right to compensation for compensation time according to University policy.

-ARTICLE 43: EXIT INTERVIEWS
+ARTICLE 43 - EXIT INTERVIEWS

 Exit interviews can provide valuable feedback for the Institute, specific teams, and the union about what conditions drive turnover and how we can continue to build a more sustainable work culture at IHME.
 Exit interviews are also an opportunity to evaluate the climate of diversity, equity, and inclusion at IHME.
 IHME will continue to offer exit interviews to all resigning or retiring employees.
-Within ninety (90) days of ratification, the parties will meet to discuss and develop potential exit interview questions including questions related to diversity, equity, and inclusion.

-43.1 Joint Labor Management
+43.1 Joint Labor Management.